guptaanu412/example-course-specs/README.md

 </em>

-The formative assessments in Step 4 (Formative Assessments) are already in reverse order.
+The formative assessments in Step 4 (Formative Assessments) are already in order.

 <!-- -------------------------------------------------------------------------------- -->